 The Sacred Healing Walk

 The Native American elders tell us that every hundred years the ancients and warriors would meet on this land and pray to the One Creator, the Great Spirit.
 They believed that anyone who walked the mile and a quarter circle on this site would be healed.
 It is said that the healing energy generated by the drums and the walk integrate your physical and mental being with your spirit.
 Be a part of this ancient ritual at the Annual International Peace Prayer Day.

 Yogi Bhajan’s Vision of Peace

-Yogi Bhajan has been inspiring people to lead healthy, happy, and holy lives since he arrived in the United States from India in 1969.
-A master of Kundalini Yoga, Yogi Bhajan’s commitment to helping create a loving world began at age six and continued throughout his life.
-The founding of International Peace Prayer Day–joining people of all faiths to pray for and celebrate peace–is one of his many legacies to humanity.
+Yogi Bhajan inspired people to lead healthy, happy, and holy lives.
+A master of Kundalini Yoga, Yogi Bhajan was committed to helping create a loving world.
+The founding of International Peace Prayer Day–joining people of all faiths to pray for and celebrate peace—is one of his many legacies to humanity.